Kokhav HaShahar: History

-International NGOs allege that the villages of Deir Jarir and Kafr Malik annexed these lands from privately owned Jewish landowners during the Jordanian rule in the years 1948 - 1967 and Israel therefore took back these lands following the 1967 war.

 Near Kokhav HaShahar is a site of one of many quarries operated by Israeli companies in the West Bank.
 Yesh Din legal counsel Michael Sfard said that "according to international law, so long as the West Bank is not annexed to Israel, it is forbidden for Israel to exploit the natural resources there for non-security related purposes."
-Sfard also stated that 74% of the gravel mined from these quarries is used for construction inside Israel, and that that means the existence of the quarries does not violate international law.
+Sfard also stated that 74% of the gravel mined from these quarries is used for construction inside Israel, and that that means the existence of the quarries violate international law.

 Maoz Esther outpost

-Maoz Esther, north of Kokhav HaShahar and east of Ramallah, was an outpost established in 2005 by Kokhav HaShahar residents in memory of Ester Galia of Kokhav HaShahar, who was murdered at Rimonim junction by Palestinian terrorists.
+Maoz Esther, north of Kokhav HaShahar, was an outpost established in 2005 by Kokhav HaShahar residents in memory of Ester Galia of Kokhav HaShahar, who was murdered at Rimonim junction by Palestinian terrorists.
 The Israel Police destroyed the settlement's seven huts in May 2009.
 Since then, settlers have repeatedly rebuilt the outpost, and police have each time removed the huts.